 If you are replacing an existing lot, then the above conditions are probably already met (make sure).

 If your existing lot just needs a minor repair, then jump to our article on maintenance and repair.
-If you need a complete replacement, you will most likely need to remove the existing parking lot material altogether.
+Furthermore, if you need a complete replacement, you will most likely need to remove the existing parking lot material altogether.

 The exception is a pre-existing gravel parking lot.
 A gravel surface is a precondition for most choices of parking lot paving.
 An existing bed of gravel will save you time and money.